jp928/CreditorWatch/README.md

 * Try to build a trail MVC

+### CI\CD pipeline
+* This repo is supported by Travis
+* pre-commit and pre-push would force developer to comply code standard

 ### How to use

 Type any keywords, such as 'CreditorWatch' or 'creditor watch' and click submit.
 The index of the keyword will show as [1, 3, 4, xxx].
 The following list shows the exact matching keyword and index from google search result.